MrDemonWolf/wolfpal/docs/content/en/api-user.md

 ## Resend Activate account

-Allows a register user resend account activate token to tehir email.
+Allows a register user resend account activate token to their email.

 #### Path